 Dae-su then learns that Mr Park is still working for Woo-jin, having been granted the ownership of the prison in exchange for severing his hand.
 Mr Park is with Mi-do, and is ordered to give a similar album to her at Woo-jin's command.
 Dae-su is horrified, and begs Woo-jin not to tell Mi-do.
 Dae-su then gets on his hands and knees and starts to bark like a dog, eventually going so far as to cut off his own tongue so that he will never talk too much again.
 During this scene Woo-jin holds a handkerchief to his mouth, and it looks as if he is crying, but then it shows clearly he is laughing with smugness and struggling to hide it so he can continue to watch Dae-su torture himself.
 With his thirst for vengeance that was his sole reason for living finally spent, Woo-jin spares Mi-do from knowing and readies to kill himself and Dae-Su with the same bullet.
 He changes his mind, however, and gives Dae-su the remote switch to his own pacemaker.
 Dae-su immediately grabs it and uses it, only to find that it doesn't kill Woo-jin, but activates a tape recorder.
 Woo-jin exits the penthouse in an elevator, leaving Dae-Su alone to be tormented by the tape recording of his incestuous love-making with his own daughter.

 As Woo-jin leaves, we are taken back into his guilt-ridden memory of his sister's death.
 He is holding Soo-ah over the dam, trying to save her from killing herself, and she says that she has always known that Woo-jin was afraid, that she regrets nothing and asks him to let go of her.
 She seems at peace, and eventually he releases his grip.
-Back in the elevator, Woo-jin realizes that even after getting his revenge against Dae-Su, nothing will take his pain away.
+Back in the elevator, Woo-jin realizes that even after getting his revenge against Dae-Su, that nothing will take his pain away.
 The camera is focused on his open hand, which slowly closes as if around a gun, cocks an imaginary hammer -- and fires the real gun into his head in the elevator.